Show Me the Money: NFL Contract-Year Players Who Could Break the Bank

-Excluding veteran stars who have already cashed in on long-term, big-money contracts (Drew Brees, Jimmy Graham, Sam Bradford and Nate Solder, to name a few), let's take a look at 10-plus emerging or current NFL stars on track to become a hell of a lot richer in about three month.
+Excluding veterans who have already cashed in on long-term, big-money contracts (Drew Brees, Jimmy Graham, Sam Bradford and Nate Solder, to name a few), let's take a look at 10-plus emerging or current NFL stars on track to become a hell of a lot richer in about three month.

 Miami Dolphins WR Jarvis Landry: Landry will get more attention (and maybe more money) than some players later on this list because he's already caught 368 passes with four games remaining in his fourth season.
 But he's never been a big-time playmaker, and this year he's averaging a disappointing 8.7 yards per catch.

 Seattle Seahawks WR Paul Richardson: Finally a regular starter in his fourth season, the 25-year-old is on pace to catch 49 passes for 789 yards and six touchdowns in a breakout campaign.
 Somebody will pay him a premium for his potential.

 Detroit Lions DE Ezekiel Ansah: The 2013 No. 5 overall pick made the Pro Bowl with 14.5 sacks in 2015, but the last two seasons indicate that may have been his peak.

 Los Angeles Rams CB Trumaine Johnson: There's almost no way the Rams hit the six-year veteran with a third consecutive franchise tag, especially with teammate Lamarcus Joyner slated to hit the market.
 Still, Johnson has 18 picks and 63 passes defended in those six seasons.

 Los Angeles Chargers S Tre Boston: Waived a year ago by the Carolina Panthers, who drafted him in 2014, the 25-year-old has experienced a breakout season with four picks as a regular starter.